 If none of the above-mentioned reasons sort out your problem and you’re still wondering why your AC is blowing warm air, you may want to take a look at your ducts.

 There may be a leak in your ductwork caused by rodents or poor installation.
 If there are holes in the ducts, cold air will not reach you and may get lost on its way.
-Leaking ducts can cause you to lose roughly 20% of conditioned air, resulting in insufficient cooling and high energy costs.
+Leaking ducts can cause you to lose roughly 20 to 30 percent of conditioned air, resulting in insufficient cooling and high energy costs.

 Use mastic sealant or metal tape to seal any air leaks.
 Further, seal vents and registers where they meet any surface, such as the ceiling.
 However, since most of your ductwork is hidden, if you suspect a leak deep inside, you will have to contact a professional to locate the leak and fix it.